gluster/gcs/deploy/README.md

 (gcs-venv) $ vagrant up
 ```

-Once begin using the cluster once its up by either,
+Once begin using the cluster once it's up by either,
 - SSHing into one of the Kube nodes and running the `kubectl` commands in there

 ```